Trigger events (on)

 The pull_request

-section runs workflows after creating a pull request.
+section executes workflows after creating a pull request.

 Same as the push section, pull_request